10yard/dkafe/dkwolf/readme.txt

 MAME build tools are available at https://github.com/mamedev/buildtools/releases

-To build with only DK (and crazy kong) drivers the SOURCES flag was used in the makefile along with REGENIE i.e.
+To build with only DK drivers (including DK conversions) the SOURCES flag was used in the makefile along with REGENIE i.e.
   SOURCES=src/mame/drivers/dkong.cpp,src/mame/drivers/cclimber.cpp,src/mame/drivers/galaxian.cpp
   REGENIE=1
   NOWERROR=1

-Other optimisations/flags were
+Other optimisations/flags are:
   OPTIMIZE=3
   SYMBOLS=0
   SYMLEVEL=1